dborth/smw-wii/readme.txt

 ¸,ø¤°`°¤ø,¸¸,ø¤°`°¤ø,¸,ø¤°`°¤ø,¸¸,ø¤°`°¤ø,¸,ø¤°`°¤ø,¸¸,ø¤°`°¤ø,¸,ø¤°`°¤ø,¸¸,ø¤

 This is a port of Super Mario War to the Wii, using SDL Wii (http://code.google.com/p/sdl-wii/).
-It should be fully functional (with the exception of netplay - which requires someone (hint) to port SDL_Net).
+It should be fully functional.
 To make this port possible, I've had to rewrite significant portions of SDL Wii, particularly a complete re-write of the file, video, and sound systems.
 However, I'm hoping this work will encourage other developers to port more